davnov015/django-permagate/README.md

 ```

 Note that the permission strings assigned to users may include the inclusive wildcard
-character while absolute permissions strings must be used when checking user permissions.
+character while absolute permission paths must be used when verifying user permissions.